-The children in my neighborhood would sit and swing and dare each other to eat a bit of raw rhubarb.
+When I was growing up, the children in my neighborhood would sit and swing and dare each other to eat a bit of raw rhubarb.
 “Found a peanut, found a peanut, found a peanut yesterday” we would sing as we swung.
 “Cracked it open, cracked it open, cracked it open yesterday,” and we would snap a piece off and eat it.
 If we were brave enough.
 My mouth still remembers that sharp tartness all these years later!

 Much like lemon and gooseberry, rhubarb is in a league of its own.
 Perfectly inedible alone.
 Wonderfully edible with enough sugar.

 As a new Texas homeowner 22 years ago, I thought rhubarb grew like a weed everywhere.
 Not so.
 The foliage came up beautifully that first spring.
 It grew and grew and looked wonderful.
 Then summer hit.
 And the rhubarb melted back into the earth from which it had emerged, never to be seen again.
 I have since thought rhubarb impossible to grow this far south.

 Alas, Texas A&M says it is possible!
 As an annual, not a perennial like northern gardeners grow it.
 Oh.
 And through the winter, not the summer.
 Basically, if you are familiar with growing rhubarb up north, turn everything on its head and you, too, can grow it Texas.
 Maybe some day I will try again to grow rhubarb.
 Until then, I will just buy it at the grocery store.

 (Texas A&M also says that rhubarb is never eaten raw, which may explain why I still shiver when I think about eating it raw as a child.)

 3 cups sliced fresh or frozen rhubarb

 1 cup sugar